lucasrocha1313/EShopMicroservice/be/README.md

 - **Clean Architecture**: The service is designed using the Clean Architecture pattern, with separate layers for the presentation, application, domain, and infrastructure.
 - **Primitive Obsession**: The service uses Value Objects to represent primitive types, such as OrderId, CustomerId, OrderItemId, etc. This helps to avoid primitive obsession and improve the readability and maintainability of the code.
 - **Rich Domain Model**: The service uses a rich domain model to encapsulate business logic within the domain entities.
 This helps to keep the domain logic cohesive and maintainable.
+- **CQRS Pattern**: The service employs the Command Query Responsibility Segregation (CQRS) pattern for handling different types of operations.
+- **Event Sourcing**: The service uses event sourcing to store the state changes of the order entities.
+This helps to maintain an audit trail of the changes and enables replaying events to rebuild the state of the entities.

 **Database Interceptors**
 - **AuditableEntityInterceptor**: This interceptor automatically populates the CreatedAt and UpdatedAt properties of entities before saving them to the database.
 This helps to reduce boilerplate code and improve the consistency of the data.